ag-grid/react-data-grid/slider-game-puzzle/README.md

     );
 ```

-This has been configured to use the new React rendering engine with `reactUi="true"`, the default grid styling is from AG Grid's theme `ag-theme-alpine`, then the column definitions and row data are added, along with the `rowHeight` in pixels.
+The default grid styling is from AG Grid's theme `ag-theme-alpine`, then the column definitions and row data are added, along with the `rowHeight` in pixels.

 When the `rowData` state is updated, the grid will refresh to render the new state of the game tiles.